duncte123/GhostBot/botlistpages/DBL.md

     gb.5yl: Allows you to read the 5 years later comic within discord gb.5ylwiki: Search the 5 years later wiki
 ```

-It currently only includes voice commands and more commands will be added soon.
-If you have any ideas for commands to add contact _duncte123#1245_ or join the support guild.

 https://im.going-g.host/xQ6rB6KwtJ.png